thenextbilliononline/mesh-noc/README.md

 3. **Mesh-Stack:** A collaboration, storage, webmail, and office suite for community groups can host their own services. @miknabhan.
 This does not yet have a repository.
 Contact one of the devs for access to the test lab instead.
 4. **Radio-Lab:** Developing a theoretical framework and test-suite for mesh network spectrum management using anonymous data gathered from librerouters and simulated in the cloud.
 It will also have tools for building heatmaps of live networks. (@simplymathematics).
 This lives in the radio-lab repository.
 5. **Radio Map:** Using Raspberry Pis and/or Libre-routers, we will create a heatmapping and spectrum monitoring platform to aid in data collection and analysis for the other components.
 This also lives in the radio-lab repository.
 6. **Astral Mesh:** Using this new-found inter-mesh network to deploy, test, and rebuild spectrum management techniques like Time Divison Multiplexing and Autonomous Channel State Management (@nicopace).
 This is an ongoing project across many researchers and institutions.
-Contact
+Reach out to him if you would like to be added to the listserv.

 ## Importance